Skew Mean Curvature Flow: Estimate of the Second Fundamental Form

 \subsection{Estimates for graphs}

-In this section, we consider a graph in $(n+m)$-dimensional Euclidean space defined on a $n$-dimensional domain.
-The constants emerge in the calculations may depend on the dimension but we will not stress it since $n$ and $m$ are always fixed in the application.
+In this section, we consider a graph in $(n+m)$-dimensional Euclidean space defined on an $n$-dimensional domain and derive some basic estimates of the second fundamental form.
+The constants emerging in the calculations may depend on the dimensions, but we will not emphasize it since $n$ and $m$ are always fixed in the application.